Advertisements

 Third disc prolapse stages symptoms

-When a person becomes bedridden, even the slightest movement of the leg or trunk triggers unbearable pain and a pulling sensation on the affected side leg.
-This is the stage when it becomes nearly impossible to reverse the hernia through the conservative method of posture correction and exercises.
+2. When a person becomes bedridden, even the slightest movement of the leg or trunk triggers unbearable pain and a pulling sensation on the affected side leg.

-This is a stage in which you may also need surgery, or else, by taking a few precautions, you can recover by exercise.
-So, in this condition, what exercises you have to do, what precautions have to be taken, precaution is more important than exercise here.
+This is a stage in which you may also need surgery; by taking a few precautions, you can recover through exercise.
+So, in this condition, what exercises do you have to do and what precautions have to be taken?
+Precaution is more critical than exercise here.
 I have already published a few articles on it; you may refer to them.

 1. Safe Way of Getting out of bed with back pain sciatica